mgechev/blog.mgechev.com/content/post/2019-12-24-quicklink-angular-prefetching-preloading-strategy.md

 * **Checks if the user isn't on a slow connection** (using `navigator.connection.effectiveType`) or has data-saver enabled (using `navigator.connection.saveData`)
 * **Prefetches the lazy loaded modules** using Angular's prefetching strategy)

-There are three main differences between the original quicklink implementation and ngx-quicklink:
+There are three main differences between the original `quicklink` implementation and `ngx-quicklink`:

 1. `quicklink` prefetches resources with `link[rel="prefetch"]` if available and fallbacks to `XMLHttpRequest`. `ngx-quicklink` uses only `XMLHttpRequest` because of the current routing preloading mechanism of the Angular router.
 Although `link[rel="prefetch"]` is a better alternative, used also by Guess.js, most likely your users will not notice a significant difference.
 1. `ngx-quicklink` not only downloads the associated JavaScript bundles but also parses and evaluates the content.
 This will allow even further performance boost when the user changes the page.